cdoremus/dotsub-fileupload-frontend-react/README.md

 ## Improvements
 There are improvements that need to be done in this project:
-* The FileDataList component needs to be moved into the App component container
 * Unit and end-to-end tests need to be implemented
 * No About page is shown or navigation demonstrated